sunfounder/pico_4wd_car/docs/source/get_started/app_control.rst

     .. image:: img/app_control14.png

 #.
-Press ``Ctrl+Shift+S`` and select **Raspberry Pi Pico** in the popup window that appears.
+Stop the script from running and click **File** -> **Save as** or press ``Ctrl+Shift+S``, then select **Raspberry Pi Pico** in the popup window that appears.
 If this pop-up does not appear on yours, make sure you have plugged the Pico into your computer with a micro USB cable and select the "MicroPython (Raspberry Pi Pico).COMXX" interpreter in the bottom right corner.

     .. image:: img/app_control2.png